Candlelight Vigil To Be Held Friday For James Alexander Who Was Killed In Police Shootout In Logan Following Traffic Stop

 According to police, Alexander was one of four people in a Kia that was pulled over.READ MORE: Esperanza Community COVID-19 Vaccination Center In North Philadelphia Opens To Public On Saturday

-Police say two men and a woman who were in the car told investigators Alexander said he had a gun and “could not go back to jail.”READ MORE: How Fast Can You Go On Schuylkill Expressway?
-Variable Speed Limit Signs Now Active On I-76
+Police say two men and a woman who were in the car told investigators Alexander said he had a gun and “could not go back to jail.”READ MORE: COVID In New Jersey: Gov. Phil Murphy Gets Vaccinated; Approves Aid To Restaurants, Bars

 Authorities say Alexander shot an officer before being killed.

-The officer was treated and released.MORE NEWS: Philadelphia Weather: Steady Rain, Thunderstorms To Develop This Weekend
+The officer was treated and released.MORE NEWS: Stimulus Check Update: Should You Expect A Fourth Relief Payment?

 The vigil is being held on the 1500 block of Somerville Avenue.
 Those attending are asked to bring a candle and red and white balloons.